biolab/scorange-hugo/content/blog/Cell Clustering.md

 joinLines = false
 author = "Ajda Pretnar"
-shortExcerpt = "Use Louvain clustering to group cells, visualize the cell landscape in a t-SNE projection and analyze clusters against Gene Ontology database." longExcerpt = " Discoverying new marker genes is a core step in analysis of single-cell sequencing data.
+shortExcerpt = "Use Louvain clustering to group cells, visualize the cell landscape in a t-SNE projection and analyze clusters against Gene Ontology database." longExcerpt = "Discovering new marker genes is a core step in the analysis of single-cell sequencing data.
 Use Louvain clustering to find cell populations and visualize the cell landscape in a t-SNE projection.
-Examine the contents of each cluster by finding differentially expressed genes and their related functions according to the Gene Ontology database.  "
+Examine the contents of each cluster by finding differentially expressed genes and their related functions according to the Gene Ontology database."
 +++

-How can we find cell populations in absence of known markers?
+How can we find cell populations in the absence of known markers?
 Automatic clustering methods and some background knowledge might help!

 Louvain Clustering is a neat clustering method that detects communities in a